Cvladianu/SoftEngOysterCAS/Readme.txt

 14. Solved the controllableClock issue, now gets time accurately and properly, using LocalDateTime.atZone().toInstant().toEpochMili();

-15. Renamed Adaptor interfaces with better names; Moved adaptors and their interfaces to a separate folder(Adaptors) for better code structure; clock controller into Utils
+15. Renamed Adaptor interfaces with better names; Moved adaptors and their interfaces to a separate folder(Adaptors) for better code structure; clock controller into Utils.

+16. Created JourneyCostCalcultor class and moved rounding and peak checking together with the part of code that calculates the total sum for the journey a customer has completed.